opendr-eu/opendr/src/opendr/simulation/human_model_generation/README.md

 Some major changes are referenced below:
 *  The original code is modified in order to be compatible with the OpenDR specifications.
 *  The ```PIFuGeneratorLearner``` supports only inference with pretrained models.
-*  Some extra utilities have added including the 3D pose approximation of human models and the generation of multi-view renderings of the human models.
+*  Some extra utilities have been added including the 3D pose approximation of human models and the generation of multi-view renderings of the human models.

 Part of the original code is located in ```utilities/PIFu``` directory and is licensed under the MIT license:
 ```